APCSJava/BarnyardBrawl/README.md

 BarnyardBrawl
 =============

-Illustrating how an interface can provide polymorphism.
+Illustrates how an interface can provide polymorphism.